efayola/MICB475_25W1_Team_6/Meetings/November_6.md

 * Going forward with R studio
   * could we do a heat map instead of bar plot for the diversity metric
   * should we re-do alpha rarefaction curve on r studio for better visualization
+  * pcoa analysis: should we do weighted or unweighted uniFrac, or bray-kurtis

 ## Notes
 * start running our analyses on R asap - we only have ~3 meetings left, Evelyn will be joining in the last meetings to see our progress